 And so, I moved on.
 I relocated to Philadelphia and attended art school for several years.
 After graduation and a brief stint back home in PA, I considered giving New York City another shot, but something stopped me.
 Perhaps I knew that I couldn’t bear the rejection again.
 Or, maybe it was my acceptance that some things are just not meant to be.

 A few years passed, and in 1995, I had an opportunity to migrate to the South, and Atlanta became my home for 12 years.
 I met my husband Mike, started a business, owned a big house, had more friends than I could count, and accomplished all that is expected of a thirty-something.
 Life was good.

 The outside of my house in Atlanta…

 My living room in Atlanta…

-Without warning, my life changed course in 2007.
+Then without warning, my life changed course in 2007.
 The financial crisis hit, the housing market crashed, and my husband Mike lost his job.
 After many applications and interviews in various cities, he had multiple offers in Manhattan.
 My dream could now become reality.
 Could I actually leave my familiar life behind and make the move to New York City?

-Thirty years after that very first visit to Manhattan, as I walk many of the same streets that I walked so many years ago, I pause, and I think.
+Forty years after that very first visit to Manhattan, as I walk many of the same streets that I walked so many years ago, I pause, and I think.
 I think about my time here when I was young, inexperienced, and naive.
 I think about the way the city has changed, mostly for the better.
 I think about the blood, sweat, and tears, and all the emotion through my years of training and aspiration to dance professionally.
 I also think that perhaps my love of loves was never really ballet to begin with.

 In 2007, I discovered that my home is here, and probably has been since my heart arrived in 1979.